trozware/ZoneMount/ReadMe.md

 ### Version History

+- v 1.4.0: Updated for 10.2.5.
+Use modifier key to toggle dragonriding mounts in and out of Dragon Isles.
 - v 1.3.2: Summons ground mounts in Millennia's Threshold.
 - v 1.3.1: Fix for not assigning zones to some flying mounts.
 - v 1.3.0: Allow for dragon flying in Emerald Dream.
 If you want to use a standard flying mount in Dragon Isles, summon it manually.